Back in the Day (Puff)

 "Back in the Day (Puff)" is a song recorded by American singer Erykah Badu for her third studio album Worldwide Underground (2003).
 It was written and produced by Badu, James Poyser and Rashad Smith, and was co-written by Audrie Magget.
-The song was released as the second and final single from Worldwide Underground in October 2003, by Motown Records.
+The song was released as the second and final single from Worldwide Underground on October 6, 2003, by Motown Records.